Complex invariants of poristic Steiner 4-chains: Abstract

 \section{Abstract}

-{We are concerned with the Steiner chains consisting of four circles.
-More precisely, we deal with the invariants of chains introduced in the recent papers of J.Lagarias, C.Mallows, A.Wilks, R.Schwartz and S.Tabachnikov.
-We also establish certain algebraic relations between those invariants.
+We are concerned with the Steiner chains consisting of four circles.
+More precisely, we deal with the so-called complex moments of Steiner $4$-chains introduced in a recent paper by J.Lagarias, C.Mallows and A.Wilks.
+We compute the invariant complex moments of poristic Steiner $4$-chains and establish certain algebraic relations between those invariants.
 To this end we use the invariance of certain moments of curvatures of poristic Steiner chains established by R.Schwartz and S.Tabachnikov, combined with the computation of these moments for the so-called symmetric Steiner $4$-chains.
-We also present analogous results for Steiner $3$-chains and give an application of our results to the feasibility problem for the radii of Steiner $4$-chains.}
+We also present analogous results for poristic Steiner $3$-chains and give an application to the feasibility problem for the centers of Steiner $4$-chains.